-In contrast to "dog eat dog" Darwinian mechanics theory, human societies are largely built on the idea of individual sacrifice in return for a wider societal or group benefit.
+In contrast to "dog eat dog" or "red of tooth and claw" Darwinian mechanics theory in which every organism is out for itself and its immediate family, human societies are largely built on the idea of individual sacrifice in return for a wider societal or group benefit.
 We send our youth to fight in wars at individual risk in the hope of achieving a broader societal benefit.
-Many other examples exist.
-Some animals also display similar altruistic behaviors or physical characteristics that violate the individual benefit clause.
+Laws, regulations, and religious commandments similarly constrain individuals in favor of groups.
+Some animals also display similar altruistic behaviors or other inherited characteristics that violate the individual benefit clause.

 In 1962 a series of evolutionary mechanics theories began to appear that involved trading individual disadvantage for a wider benefit.
 These theories were motivated by observation of various discrepancies between observations and orthodox Darwinism other than aging (part of the one percent mentioned earlier).
-There are now at least four such theories.
+There are now at least four such theories: